AlibabaCloudDocs/ga/intl.en-US/Product Introduction/What is Global Acceleration?.md

 **Note:** If you want to select Asia and Europe as the accelerated area, contact your customer manager.

 For example, if you want to accelerate the Internet access to your service for users in North America, then select North America as the accelerated area when you create a Global Acceleration instance.
 A public IP is allocated to the Global Acceleration instance in the selected region for users in North America to access your service.
-A public IP is allocated to the Global Acceleration instance in the selected region for North America users to access your service.

 |Accelerated area|Included regions|
 |:---------------|:---------------|